jor-/matrix-decomposition/README.rst

 MATRIX-DECOMPOSITION
 ====================

-This is *matrix-decomposition*, a library for decompose (factorize) dense and sparse matrices in Python.
+This is *matrix-decomposition*, a library to approximate Hermitian (dense and sparse) matrices by positive definite matrices.
+Furthermore it allows to decompose (factorize) positive definite matrices and solve associated systems of linear equations.

 Release info